JasonLocklin/Dissertation/VWM/Discussion.md

 an increase in binding failures (tk Binding errors citation:
 Treisman, Behrmann or Humphreys and Riddoch).
-When more than one target is presented, colour information must be associated with spatial arangement in memory.
+When more than one target is presented, colour information must be associated with spatial arrangement in memory.
 If all of the colours are effectively encoded and recalled, but a failure to bind the colours to spatial location occurs, participants will select a distractor colour 50\% of the time in the two-target condition,